PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: Experimental Results

 \subsection{Datasets and Evaluation Metrics}

-We use the HDTF~\cite{zhang2021flow} and MEAD\cite{kaisiyuan2020mead} datasets in our study.
+We use the HDTF~\cite{zhang2021flow} and MEAD\cite{kaisiyuan2020mead} datasets for evaluation.
 The HDTF dataset contains high-quality videos of over 300 identities from YouTube.
 For training, we randomly select 6 videos, approximately $30,000$ frames in total.
-Subsequently, these videos are carefully reviewed to ensure the training set represents diverse gender and ethical variations.
 MEAD contains $60$ speakers with 8 different emotions.
 This dataset is captured in a laboratory setting and each emotion is captured under three different emotion intensity levels.
 In this paper, four randomly selected videos from MEAD are used for training.
-For the testing stage, similar to ~\citet{edtalk}, we randomly select $20\%$ of the HDTF dataset and choose speakers `M003', `M009', `M030', and `W015' from MEAD.
+For the testing stage, similar to~\cite{edtalk}, we randomly select $20\%$ of the HDTF dataset and choose speakers `M003', `M009', `M030', and `W015' from MEAD.
+Since both HDTF and MEAD lack text prompts, we manually created descriptive prompts for the selected videos used in fine-tuning, capturing key attributes such as gender, background, and hair color.

-Following previous work~\cite{Shen_2023_CVPR,10378582}, we employ well-established metrics such as PSNR~\cite{PSNR}, SSIM~\cite{SSIM}, and FID~\cite{NIPS2017_8a1d6947} to assess the face generation capability of our model relative to previous state-of-the-art methods.
-To further evaluate the accuracy of facial landmark placement and the smoothness of facial motion transitions between frames, we use LandMark Distance (LMD)~\cite{LMD} and our novel Audio-Driven Facial Dynamics (ADFD) score.
-Additionally, we incorporate the SyncNet error metric to specifically measure the synchronization between audio and visual elements, ensuring that our model effectively aligns lip movements with spoken words, a critical factor for evaluating the generated talking face videos.
+Following previous work~\cite{xu2024hallohierarchicalaudiodrivenvisual,chen2024echomimiclifelikeaudiodrivenportrait}, we adopt established metrics such as PSNR~\cite{PSNR}, SSIM~\cite{SSIM}, FID~\cite{NIPS2017_8a1d6947}, E-FID~\cite{chen2024echomimiclifelikeaudiodrivenportrait}, and FVD~\cite{unterthiner2019accurategenerativemodelsvideo} to evaluate the visual quality and generative performance of our model.
+To assess facial motion accuracy and temporal consistency, we include Landmark Distance (LMD)~\cite{LMD} and the proposed Audio-Driven Facial Dynamics (ADFD) score.
+The SyncNet error metric is used to measure audio-visual synchronization, which is essential for evaluating lip-sync accuracy in talking face generation.
+In addition, we use CLIP-T~\cite{pmlrv139radford21a}, DINO~\cite{Caron_2021_ICCV}, and Face Similarity~\cite{li2023photomaker} to assess perceptual relevance and identity preservation.
+CLIP-T evaluates consistency with the input prompt, DINO captures visual structure, and Face Similarity measures how closely the generated face matches the reference identity.